tsegall/fta/README.md

  * typeQualifier - A modifier with respect to the Base Type (e.g. for Date types it will be a pattern, for Long types it might be SIGNED, for String types it might be COUNTRY.ISO-3166-2)
  * min - The minimum value observed
  * max - The maximum value observed
- * bottomK - lowest 10 values (Numeric and String types only)
+ * bottomK (Date, Time, Numeric, and String types only) - lowest 10 values
- * topK - highest 10 values
+ * topK (Date, Time, Numeric, and String types only) - highest 10 values
  * minLength - The minimum length observed (Includes whitespace)
  * maxLength - The maximum length observed (Includes whitespace)
  * cardinality - The cardinality of the valid set (or MaxCardinality if the set is larger than MaxCardinality)